-- 19. In the rare event that a formally-instituted hearing is deemed to be necessary, this will be held within 15 working days of the receipt of a complete appeal.
-At this hearing, the student and faculty member may offer explanations of the situation to AAC, and the Committee members may ask questions of each.
-The Committee may also call upon other faculty members, staff or students to ask questions of them that will clarify any additional aspects of the case indicated. - 20.
-A student may be accompanied to the meeting by a supporter.
-The supporter may prompt or provide advice to the student, but may not address the hearing committee unless invited to do so by the Chair. - 21.
-The AAC Chair will prepare a written report on the Committee's decision made at the hearing, and a copy of this report will be provided to the student, faculty member, Associate Dean, and the Head of Registry Services, within 5 working days of the Committee hearing.
+- 22. In the rare event that a formally-instituted hearing is deemed to be necessary, this will be held within 15 working days of the receipt of a complete appeal.
+At this hearing, the students and faculty member may offer explanations of the situation to AAC, and the Committee members may ask questions of each.
+The Committee may also call upon other faculty members, staff, or students, to ask questions of them that will clarify any additional aspects of the case indicated. - 23.
+Students may be accompanied to the meeting by a supporter.
+The supporter may prompt or provide advice to students, but may not address the hearing committee unless invited to do so by the Chair. - 24.
+The AAC Chair will prepare a written report on the Committee's decision made at the hearing, and a copy of this report will be provided to students at the hearing, faculty member, Associate Dean, and the Head of Registry Services, within 5 working days of the Committee hearing.